-Like many Northampton Community College students, Diane Martin and her sister were first members of their family to go to college.
-The new char of NCC's Foundation Board loves many things about NCC - its students, diversity, child care program and culinary program.
+Like many Northampton Community College students, Diane Martin and her sister were the first members of their family to go to college.
+The new chair of NCC's Foundation Board loves many things about NCC - its students, diversity, child care program and culinary program.
 The child care program has a special place in her heart.
 "Our daughter was enrolled," she says, "and the program enriched her life."

 Martin has been a member of the Foundation Board since 1996 and vice chair since 2009.

 Martin's background is in law.
-Prior to retiring to spend more time with family and volunteer work, Martin was a magisterial district judge in Hellertown and Lower Saucon Township, where she established alternative sentencing for juvenile offenders, promoted a truancy intervention program and organized a mediation program with Hellertown police which offenders undergo behavioral counseling and face-to-face interventions with their victims.
+Prior to retiring to spend more time with family and volunteer work, Martin was a magisterial district judge in Hellertown and Lower Saucon Township, where she established alternative sentencing for juvenile offenders, promoted a truancy intervention program and organized a mediation program with Hellertown police in which offenders undergo behavioral counseling and face-to-face interventions with their victims.

 Her work with the NCC Foundation has been equally purposeful, bringing volunteers and staff together to secure funding for a variety of projects.
 She and her husband, Chris, have been especially committed to providing support for the child care center, student leadership programs, students in the college's culinary arts and hospitality programs and projects that make Northampton more widely known in the community.